jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 scope of exceptions with linear payload, such linear exceptions may compromise such abstractions.

-To be conservative, and avoid potential such issue, we propose to consider exceptions as carrying only unrestricted payloads.
+To be conservative, and avoid potential such issue, we currently consider exceptions as only carrying unrestricted payloads in our library.

 .. _Interactions: